GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-25-abstract-classes-vs-interfaces.md

 Interfaces can not have a constructor.
 Constructors are used to initialize object state, and an interface doesn't have object state.

+### Abstract methods and their access modifier

+In abstract classes, abstract methods are package-private by default and can be set to public or protected.
+Private is not allowed.
+Unlike in interfaces, you need to explicitly declare abstract methods abstract.
+Final is not allowed as modifier.

+In interfaces, abstract methods are public by default and any other access modifier is not allowed.
+Final is not allowed either and 'abstract' can be omitted.

 ### Instance methods with their access modifiers

 Abstract classes can have instance methods with any access modifier, be it private, public, protected or package-private.
 The latter is the default.

 Interfaces can not have instance methods, only abstract methods, static methods and default methods.
+CORRECTION: since Java 9 interfaces can have private instance methods, for the reason that they might be helpful when creating default methods.
+Private instance variable are not allowed.

 ### 'final' modifier for instance methods